United Sabah Party

-The United Sabah Party or formerly known as United Sabah Movement (Parti Bersatu Sabah or formerly Gerakan Sabah Bersatu; abbrev: PBS) is a political party of Sabah.
-The PBS was founded by Joseph Pairin Kitingan in 1985 and it is Sabah's oldest local party.
+The United Sabah Party (Parti Bersatu Sabah; abbrev.: PBS) is a political party in the Malaysian state of Sabah.
+The PBS was founded by Joseph Pairin Kitingan in 1985 under the name of the United Sabah Movement (Gerakan Sabah Bersatu), it is Sabah's oldest currently active local party.
 PBS is also the one of eight major component parties that formed the Gabungan Rakyat Sabah (GRS), a Sabah-based official political coalition since 2022.

-Since 2022, the PBS acts as an allied partner, providing confidence and supply to the ruling federal Pakatan Harapan (PH) coalition as part of GRS.
-PBS is a major component of the Sabah-based Gabungan Rakyat Sabah (GRS) state governing alliance since 2022.
+Since 2022, the PBS in its capacity as a major member of the Sabah-based GRS state governing political alliance acts as an allied partner, providing confidence and supply to the ruling Pakatan Harapan (PH) coalition in a federal level.